Dave Emory: Weekly radio programs

 Recent programs consist of two 30-minute monologues or telephone interviews on one or more topics, including fascism, corporatism, genocide, the Cold War, Fifth column movements and international banking scandals.
 Recurring topics also include the Kennedy assassination and its alleged relations to the FBI, George H. W. Bush, Richard Nixon and the Watergate scandal, German-controlled industry and banking, the Muslim Brotherhood, the O. J. Simpson murder case, 9/11, the Bush family and its business connections to the Osama Bin Laden family and the Third Reich (through Senator Prescott Bush), the P-2 Lodge, disinformation, mind control and cults.
-Interview guests include writer Kevin Coogan, author John Loftus, authors Sterling Seagrave, freelance journalist and 2004 presidential candidate John Buchanan, and investigative journalists Lucy Komisar and Robert Parry.
+Interview guests include writer Kevin Coogan, author John Loftus, author Sterling Seagrave, freelance journalist and 2004 presidential candidate John Buchanan, and investigative journalists Lucy Komisar and Robert Parry.

 "The Underground Reich"

 Emory frequently propounds the existence of an "Underground Reich" as a central feature of his broader theses.
-An entity which maintains the long-term interests of German-based multinational conglomerates, it includes heavy industry, chemicals, communications, as well as international shipping, banking and financial interests.
-Emory contends that the many units which make up the "Underground Reich," having survived World War II, persist and flourish as major components of the current global capital elite.
-Boris Kachka of New York Magazine wrote, "According to Dave Emory’s radio programs, nearly every figure in world politics is a tendril of the “Underground Reich,” a network including Hitler’s personal secretary."
-Kachka agrees there were obvious connections around WWII, "but Emory’s present-day analysis is a little more paranoid, even for the age of WikiLeaks (a Nazi data-mining operation)."
+He argues this entity maintains the long-term interests of German-based multinational conglomerates, and includes heavy industry, chemicals, communications, as well as international shipping, banking and financial interests.
+Emory contends that the many units which make up the "Underground Reich", having survived World War II, persist and flourish as major components of the current global capital elite.

+Boris Kachka of New York Magazine wrote, "According to Dave Emory’s radio programs, nearly every figure in world politics is a tendril of the 'Underground Reich', a network including Hitler's personal secretary".
+Kachka agrees there were obvious connections between the Nazi regime and major international companies in the time around World War II, "but Emory’s present-day analysis is a little more paranoid, even for the age of WikiLeaks".